-He’s asking William, a young man in my latest, who does paintings he calls real, which draw people into the presence of the Lord.
+He’s asking William, a young man in my book, Meeting Evil, book 4 of the Meeting Jesus Saga, who does paintings he calls real, which draw people into the presence of the Lord.

 How do you add anointing to your writing?